What is social marketing?

 You need to provide information to advise, build awareness, persuade and inspire.

-You need to consider what how you legislate, enforce and set standards to help enforce the change.
+You need to consider how you legislate, enforce and set standards to help enforce the change.

 Theories of Behaviour Change